briennecole/matplotlib_challenge/README.md

 # matplotlib_challenge

-#Code and analysis in ipyb file
+#Code and analysis in ipynb file